Kitware/QuickView/docs/setup/for_app_developers.md

-# Installation and Usage for App Developers
+# Installation and Launch for App Developers

 At version 1.0, QuickView is expected to be installed and used from a personal computer with the data files also being local.
 Future versions will support the server-client model allowing access to remote data files.